7RU7H/CTFs/HackTheBox/Retired-Machines/Acute/Acute-Helped-Through.md

 Weird can't re run:
 ![](cantrerunregqc.png)

-Need to strech and then have more relax hour to finish this one off while I wait for other background stuff to finsih other boxes.
+Need to strech and then have more relax hour to finish this one off while I wait for other background stuff to finish other boxes.
 From [2:47:34](https://www.youtube.com/watch?v=IRSm7kalGPY&t=10030s)

 ![](weareadmin.png)